agutikov/happy_balls/README.md

 * correct activity lifecycle for android and ApplicationListener implementation in libgdx at all

-* How to copy and rotate loaded texture?
+* How to copy and rotate loaded texture and then use it rotated?

+* How to resize window and save size of game screen but just change viewport?

+* What about full screen on PC and android?

 architecture features, optimizations
 ------------------------------------